ryjen/prep-cli/README.md

 When writing a plugin, you have several **hooks** that will be sent over stdin.
 Depending on what you need to do you can react to one or more of them.

-#### load
+#### LOAD

-occurs when a plugin is loaded for custom initialization
+Occurs when a plugin is loaded for custom initialization

-#### unload
+#### UNLOAD

-occurs when a plugin is unloaded for custom cleanup
+Occurs when a plugin is unloaded for custom cleanup

-#### install
+#### INSTALL

-occurs when a dependency wants to be installed.
+Occurs when a dependency wants to be installed.
 Only affects plugins of type "resolver".

 parameters: [**package, version**]

-#### remove
+#### REMOVE

-occurs when a dependency wants to be removed.
+Occurs when a dependency wants to be removed.
 Only affects plugins of type "resolver".

 parameters: [**package, version**]

-#### build
+#### BUILD

-occurs when a package wants to be built.
+Occurs when a package wants to be built.
 Only affects plugins of type "build".

 parameters: [**package, version, sourcePath, buildPath, installPath, buildOpts, envVar=value...**]